-This means—you guessed it—you can practice mindfulness in any situation, no matter how hectic.
+This means—you guessed it—you can practice mindfulness or mindfulness exercises in any situation, no matter how hectic.
 And you should: "The more you practice mindfulness, the more present you are in all the moments of life," says Abblett.
 "This doesn't block stressful events, but it allows tension to move through you more easily."
 In fact, research shows that mindfulness can improve your mood, help you manage a heavy workload, and ease symptoms of depression and anxiety.

 Write In a Journal

 Raise your hand if your journal is alllll about the past or future, never the present.
 Yeah, same.
 But instead of ruminating on what your boss/ex/best friend did last week, or plotting your next #GoalCrusher move, dedicate today's entry to the moment, whether you're on the train, eating lunch at your desk, or (finally!) sitting down after a long day at work.
 That shift takes this practice from just journaling to a mindfulness exercise.
 "Mindful journaling is all about writing whatever is showing up in any of your senses, along with your thoughts and feelings, without judgment," says Abblett.
 (If you're into this mindfulness exercise, check out: Gratitude Journals That Help You Appreciate the Little Things)

 Fold Mindfulness Into Your Workout